Chemistry tutor near me in Ottawa, ON

 Reaction Workup and Reagents

-Tribhuvan taught 24 days ago
+Tribhuvan taught about 2 months ago

 The tutor and student reviewed various oxidation reactions of alcohols, including Swern, Jones, and Dess-Martin periodinane oxidations.
 They practiced identifying products based on the oxidizing agent's strength and the alcohol's type (primary, secondary, or tertiary).
 The student was asked to send their syllabus for further topic preparation.